patrickmollohan/Universal-Snowdrop-Modloader/readme.md

 You can use programs such as DTZxPorter's [Hunter](https://dtzxporter.com/tools/hunter) to extract the game files.

+Note: texture replacement currently does not work, as file streaming is not yet supported.

 ## ASI LOADING

 Since this modloader is based on Ultimate ASI Loader, you can put additional ASI files in the "scripts" folder in the root directory of the game to add functionality to the game.
 If the folder does not exist (it doesn't by default), create it.